cgeo/cgeo/README.md

 ### Debugging ###

-In Eclipse, create a Debug Configuration for an Android Application using the menu Run->Debug Configurations
+In Eclipse, create a Debug Configuration for an Android Application using the menu Run | Debug Configurations

 ### Testing ###

 The Test classes can be found in the project cgeo-os-test.
 Test classes should be located in the same package as the class under test.
-Every class can be "Run As" (or "Debug As") an "Android JUnit Test" from Eclipse.
+Every class can be "Run As" (or "Debug As") an [Android JUnit Test](http://developer.android.com/guide/topics/testing/testing_android.html) from Eclipse.
-To run all tests use the test suite in CgeoTestSuite in package cgeo.geocaching.test.
+To run all tests use the same "Run As" menu item from the context menu of the test project.
-Further information can be found at http://developer.android.com/guide/topics/testing/testing_android.html

-### Code coverage / Emma ###

-A code coverage report can be generated with Emma.
-A little how-to (German) can be found at http://www.blafoo.de/blog/index.php#param=id_32

 License
 -------